-Research facilities
+Research facilities.

 The University will agree in advance with prospective students what facilities the university will provide to support their research and what needs to be provided externally This might sometimes include accessing OU facilities at Walton Hall, but where costs are involved, this should be budgeted for and agreed in advance with the student.
+Where an external partner is providing research facilities, the arrangement should be formalised with a contract according to the procedures outlined in the Research Degree Student Partnership Framework.

-Research training
+Research training.